-The State Disability Insurance (SDI) tax rate for the calendar year 2021, which includes Disability Insurance (DI) and Paid Family Leave (PFL), is available on the inside cover of this guide.
-The SDI tax is withheld from all cash and noncash wages paid to each employee in 2021 up to the SDI taxable wage limit.
-Noncash wages include meals and lodging (refer to "Values of Meals and Lodging" tables on page 11).
-Refer to the NOTE below if you do not withhold SDI from your employees' wages.
+The State Disability Insurance (SDI) tax rate for the calendar year 2024, which includes Disability Insurance (DI) and Paid Family Leave (PFL), is available on the inside cover of this guide.
+The SDI tax is withheld from all cash and noncash wages paid to each employee in 2024.
+Noncash wages include meals and lodging (refer to Meals and Lodging Values on page 11).
+Refer to the Note below if you do not withhold SDI from your employees' wages.

-If SDI tax is withheld from your employees' wages, a Payroll Tax Deposit (DE 88) must be submitted to the EDD at least once each quarter and must be received by the due dates listed in the table on page 32.
+Once SDI tax is withheld from your employees' wages, a Payroll Tax Deposit (DE 88) must be submitted to us at least once each quarter and must be received by the due dates listed in the table on page 32.
 If you withhold more than \$500 in Personal Income Tax (PIT) from your employees during a quarter, refer to the California Deposit Requirement table (edd.ca.gov/payroll\taxes/timely\payroll\tax\deposits.htm) or contact the Taxpayer Assistance Center at 1-888-745-3886 to determine when to submit your SDI and PIT payment to the EDD.

 Example: Total SDI taxable wages for the quarter are \$13,000 (for illustrative purposes only).
-Examples were created using the 2021 rates.
-Refer to the inside cover for the 2021 rates.
+Examples were created using the 2024 rates.
+Refer to the inside cover for the 2024 rates.

-SDI Taxable Wages \$13,000

-x SDI Tax Rate x 0.012
+SDI Taxable Wages \$13,000 X SDI Tax Rate x 0.009

-ODI T D Φ 450 /F-444

-SDI Taxes Due \$ 156 (Enter this amount in Box C of the DE 88)
+SDI Taxes Due \$ 117 (Enter this amount in Box C of the DE 88)

-- 1. If, after paying \$750 in cash wages in one or more quarter in a calendar year and then you begin paying your employees less than \$750 in the following quarters, you must continue withholding SDI taxes from your employees' wages through December of the following year.
-Once you exceed the threshold on wages, you continue to be subject through the following year. - 2.
-If you pay the SDI tax without deducting it from your employees' wages, the amount of SDI you paid is considered an increase in the employees' wages and must be used to calculate Unemployment Insurance (UI), Employment Training Tax (ETT), and SDI withholding.
-The additional amount must also be included as PIT wages and used to calculate the PIT withholding amount if you and any of your employees have agreed to withhold PIT.

-If you pay Social Security and/or Medicare taxes without deducting them from your employees' wages, these payments are not considered an increase in the employees' wages for UI, ETT, and SDI but are an increase in PIT wages that must be used to calculate the PIT withholding amount.
+- If, after paying \$750 in cash wages in one or more quarters in a calendar year, and you then begin paying your employee less than \$750 in the following quarters, you must continue withholding SDI taxes from your employees' wages through December of the following year.
+Once you exceed the threshold on wages, you continue to be subject through the following year. - If you pay the SDI tax without deducting it from your employees' wages, the amount of SDI you paid is considered an increase in the employees' wages and must be used to calculate Unemployment Insurance (UI), Employment Training Tax (ETT), and SDI withholding.
+The additional amount must also be included as PIT wages and used to calculate the PIT withholding amount if you and any of your employees have agreed to withhold PIT. - If you pay Social Security or Medicare taxes without deducting them from your employees' wages, these payments are not considered an increase in the employees' wages for UI, ETT, and SDI but are an increase in PIT wages that must be used to calculate the PIT withholding amount.